CodeNewbie Community 🌱

 2. Add three table rows

 There is nothing in our table tags yet, but that changes in this step with Codecademy requesting three table rows.
 To make a table row, just add tr tags inside the tbody tags.
-If you want to add more pictures, feel free to add more as many rows as you like.
+If you want to add more pictures, feel free to add as many rows as you like.
 For this post, I'm following Codecademy's example of using three.

-3. Add cells to table
+3. Add cells to the table.

 Now that we have all the rows set up, it is time to start adding the cells to create the table columns.
 This is where all your pictures will go.
 Inside your tr tags, you will add td tags for the table data.
 Codecademy just wants three td tags in between each tr tag set you have, but you can add more tr tags if you like if you plan on adding more pictures.

-4. Create table header
+4. Create a table header.

 Chances are you have a bunch of ideas for what your photo page should be.
 Once you picked an idea, let's add a table header.
 Table headers are where users will go first to see what your photo page is all about.